Wants and Needs

 "Wants and Needs" is a song by Canadian rapper Drake, featuring vocals from American rapper Lil Baby.
 It was released as the second out of three tracks from Drake's fourth extended play, Scary Hours 2, through Republic Records and OVO Sound, on March 5, 2021.
-The two artists wrote the song alongside producers Cardo, Dez Wright, and 40.
-The song debuted at number 2 on the Billboard Hot 100. making it Lil Baby's highest charting single on the Hot 100, eventually becoming tied with a future Drake and Lil Baby collaboration, "Girls Want Girls".
+Drake and Lil Baby wrote the song alongside producers Cardo, Dez Wright, and 40.
+The song debuted at number 2 on the Billboard Hot 100, making it Lil Baby's highest-charting single on the chart, eventually becoming tied with "Girls Want Girls", another collaboration with Drake, and "Do We Have a Problem?", with Nicki Minaj.

 Background

 The song serves as the fourth collaboration between Drake and Lil Baby, following 2018's collaborative singles "Yes Indeed" and "Never Recover", the latter alongside Gunna, plus the two artists' features alongside DaBaby on the remix of Future's 2020 single "Life Is Good", in which Drake is also featured on the original version.

-It also received attention due to speculations of Drake slept with American model and media personality Kim Kardashian, the wife of American rapper Kanye West.
+It also received attention due to speculations that Drake slept with American model and media personality Kim Kardashian, the wife of American rapper Kanye West.
 Drake and West's feud has been dating back to multiple issues starting from around 2010.